ivanhofer/typesafe-i18n/README.md

 2. :eyes: Take a look at the generated files and it's [folder-structure](#folder-structure)

-3. :open_book: Explore the docs
+3. :open_book: Explore the assets
    > `typesafe-i18n` offers a lot.
 Just press `cmd + F` to search on this page.

 4. :star: Star this project on [GitHub](https://github.com/ivanhofer/typesafe-i18n)